Kelly Pritchett Associate Professor of Practice, AUD Clinic Coordinator

 B.S.Ed., Communication Sciences and Disorders, University of Nebraska-Kearney, 2000

-Kelly Pritchett, Au.D., CCC-A, is an associate professor of practice and the audiology clinic coordinator at the Department of Special Education and Communication Disorders.
+Kelly Pritchett, Au.D., CCC-A, is a professor of practice and the audiology clinic coordinator at the Department of Special Education and Communication Disorders.
 Her responsibilities include teaching the clinical practicum courses, as well as providing supervision to students in both the hearing clinic and hearing aid dispensary.

 A member of the American Speech-Language-Hearing Association (ASHA) and the Nebraska Speech-Language-Hearing Association (NSLHA), Kelly gained experience working in a variety of clinical settings before joining SECD in 2007.
 In addition to her teaching and clinical supervision, Kelly serves as the advisor for Nebraska's Student Academy of Audiology, as well as the Special Olympics Healthy Hearing Program.